Home

 Does The Acting School offer financial aid, scholarships or student housing?

 No, we do not offer any of the above.
 In very special cases The Acting School may be able to offer partial work/study opportunities, however, these are usually reserved for currently enrolled students.
-The Acting School staff may be able to help prospective students find suitable housing, however, we can not guarantee satisfaction.
 It is the responsibility of the student to contract their own housing.

 Back to the List